Fibroids and Menopause: Symptoms Shrink or Persist?

 According to the American College of Obstetrics & Gynecology, the exact cause of fibroids is unknown.
 However, some research suggests that they develop from misplaced cells that are present in the body before birth.
 The growth of fibroids is known to be influenced by the female hormones estrogen and progesterone.
 Estrogen is responsible for the development and maintenance of female reproductive organs, while progesterone is essential for the growth and development of the uterus.

-Fibroids may shrink after menopause due to the decreased levels of estrogen and progesterone in the body.
 As women approach menopause, the levels of these hormones gradually decrease, which can have an impact on the growth of fibroids.
 Since fibroids rely on estrogen and progesterone to grow, a decrease in these hormones can cause them to shrink.
 As a result, women who experience menopause may see a reduction in the size or number of their fibroids.
 It’s essential to understand the role that hormones play in fibroid growth and how their decline after menopause can lead to fibroid shrinkage.
 This information can help women make informed decisions about their healthcare and manage their fibroids effectively.

 Not all fibroids will shrink after menopause.
 Some fibroids may continue to grow or remain the same size even after menopause.
 According to medical experts, a study published in the American Journal of Obstetrics and Gynecology found that while fibroids did tend to decrease in size after menopause, this was not the case for all fibroids.
 The study found that 36% of fibroids increased in size, 22% decreased in size, and 42% remained the same size.